Mahad-Saffi/Atlas-AI-Scrum-Master/docs/architecture/tech-stack.md

 - **Secrets Management:** Environment variables only
 - **Input Validation:** Strict type checking and sanitization

-Ready for implementation with this technology stack! Ìª†Ô∏è
+Ready for implementation with this technology stack! ÔøΩÔøΩÔøΩÔ∏è